nfes-org/nfes-org.github.io/_posts/2008-01-09-UseofDirectMeasurementsofMinim.md

 ---
-title: "Use of Direct Measurements of Minimum Horizontal Stress for Field Development"
+title: "Use of Direct Measurements of Minimum Horizontal Stress for Field Development (Vladislav Achourov, Schlumberger)"
 tags: presentation
 ---